ucan-wg/invocation/README.md

 # 4 Authorization

 An [Authorization] is cryptographically signed data set.
-It represents an authorization to run [Task]s in that are included in `scope` data set.
+It represents an authorization to run [Task]s that are included in `scope` data set.

 ## 4.1 Schema